GIVE. ADVOCATE. VOLUNTEER.

 Girl Scouts provides leadership development through hands-on skill building activities that help K-12 girls explore new interest, cultivate positive values, develop a stronger social conscience, build higher self-esteem, access life changing adventures, and gain critical life skills.

+Greenville Renaissance Scholars believes in the future of Greenville and providing foundational opportunities to young people in and around Greenville.
 Our mission is to inspire, motivate, and prepare students to succeed on a college track through academic enrichment, college planning, leadership training, arts programming, and community experiences.
 We empower our Scholars to dream, think, and act big.
-Through Camp Renaissance, ACT Prep, and School Year Renaissance, we commit to expanding learning options and access year-round. |

-The Fuller Center for Housing is a non-profit organization formed for the purpose of creating decent, affordable hous-ing for those in need in Leland, Mississippi, within the bounds of Leland School District and to make shelter a matter of conscience with people everywhere.
+The Fuller Center for Housing is a non-profit organization formed for the purpose of creating decent, affordable housing for those in need in Leland, Mississippi, within the bounds of Leland School District and to make shelter a matter of conscience with people everywhere.

 |